 Keep reading for our recommendations on which tests you might want to consider.

+You will use the STDcheck website to find a testing center that will be convenient for you to visit.
 Enter your zip code or let the website search your location via GPS.
 The advanced matching system will show you a list of all the nearest testing centers.
+Nationwide there are a whopping 4,500 testing locations, most of which are open Monday-Friday during standard business hours.
+Some are also open on Saturdays.
 Select the center that is most convenient for you.

 You will then be asked to give some optional personal information, such as your name, gender, date of birth, etc., along with your preferred method of payment and how you want to receive your test results.